Sales, Marketing, and Business Strategist

 img2

-Selling and marketing, in all its dimensions – whether it’s pushing Fords on a car lot or presenting ideas in a meeting – has changed more in the last fifteen years than the previous hundred.
+Selling and marketing, in all its dimensions – whether it’s pushing Fords on a car lot or presenting ideas in a meeting – has changed more in the last twenty years than the previous hundred.

 RrPRQ8J